End-to-End Mutual Coupling Aware Communication Model for Reconfigurable Intelligent Surfaces: An Electromagnetic-Compliant Approach Based on Mutual Impedances: Abstract

 \section{Abstract}

-A reconfigurable intelligent surface (RIS) is an emerging technology for application to wireless networks.
-We introduce a physics and electromagnetic (EM) compliant communication model for analyzing and optimizing RIS-aided wireless systems.
-The proposed model has four main characteristics: (i) it is \textit{end-to-end}, i.e., it is formulated in terms of an equivalent channel that yields a one-to-one mapping between the voltages fed into the ports of a transmitter and the voltages measured at the ports of a receiver; (ii) it is \textit{EM-compliant}, i.e., it accounts for the generation and propagation of the EM fields; (iii) it is \textit{mutual-coupling-aware}, i.e., it accounts for the mutual coupling among the sub-wavelength unit cells of the RIS; and (iv) it is \textit{unit-cell-aware}, i.e., it accounts for the intertwinement between the amplitude and phase response of the unit cells of the RIS.
+Reconfigurable intelligent surfaces (RISs) are an emerging technology for application to wireless networks.
+We introduce a physics and electromagnetic (EM) compliant communication model for analyzing and optimizing RIS-assisted wireless systems.
+The proposed model has four main notable attributes: (i) it is \textit{end-to-end}, i.e., it is formulated in terms of an equivalent channel that yields a one-to-one mapping between the voltages fed into the ports of a transmitter and the voltages measured at the ports of a receiver; (ii) it is \textit{EM-compliant}, i.e., it accounts for the generation and propagation of the EM fields; (iii) it is \textit{mutual coupling aware}, i.e., it accounts for the mutual coupling among the sub-wavelength unit cells of the RIS; and (iv) it is \textit{unit cell aware}, i.e., it accounts for the intertwinement between the amplitude and phase response of the unit cells of the RIS.